 New dinosaur found in Portugal, largest terrestrial predator from Europe

 Scientists discovered bones belonging to this dinosaur north of Lisbon.
 They were originally believed to be Torvosaurus tanneri, a dinosaur species from North America.
-Closer comparison of the shin bone, upper jawbone, teeth, and partial tail vertebrae suggest to the authors that it may warrant a new species name, Torvosaurus gurneyi. find out best managed accounts
+Closer comparison of the shin bone, upper jawbone, teeth, and partial tail vertebrae suggest to the authors that it may warrant a new species name, Torvosaurus gurneyi.
+Get your estimate on a new policy for home insurance colorado to find the best low cost prices.

 Story information: www.sciencedaily.com